 The Office of the Bishop is here to help you with property issues.
-For support, please contact Chief Financial Officer Kirby Smith, 619-481-5453.
+For support, please contact Chief Financial Officer Jeff Martinhauk, 619-481-5453.

 Church buildings have been entrusted to us by those who came before us and require care and attention as we seek to honor them and all they represent.
 We hope the information here is helpful as you care for the structures entrusted to you.

 We hope the guidebook linked below is helpful.
 It contains: diocesan procedures for receiving approval to dispose of or encumber property, request form, facility use policy, compensation for use of church facilities including suggested fees, exclusive use lease, and more.

 Prevent electrical fires by following some common sense rules:

 - If a fuse blows or a circuit breaker trips frequently, this is an indication that the circuit is overloaded.
 Reduce the number of appliances making demands on that circuit

 - A fuse should be replaced only with one of the same ampere rating.